DSR-RHIT/me447-visualizing-data/cm/cm260_d6-multivariate.md

 Requirements

-  - minimum 20 observations
+  - Minimum 20 observations
-  - three or more quantitative variables
+  - Three or more quantitative variables
-  - time-series data are excluded
+  - No time-series data
-  - no categorical variables
+  - No categorical variables

 Use a conditioning plot (coplot) for three or four variables.